-The aim of the curriculum is to have students:
+The aim of the curriculum is to have pupils:

-- Perform in a safe, inclusive environment. - Perform solo and in an ensemble. - Integrate their knowledge acquired in other discipline areas into their drama performances. - Plan written, oral and visual presentations for a variety of audiences. - Evaluate written, visual and oral presentations and works of drama and literacy. - Learn and use the elements of drama.
+- Perform in a safe, inclusive environment. ٠ - Perform solo and in an ensemble. ٠ - Integrate their knowledge acquired in other discipline areas into their drama performances. ٠ - Plan written, oral and visual presentations for a variety of audiences. ٠ - Evaluate written, visual and oral presentations and works of drama and literacy. ٠ - Learn and use the elements of drama. •